aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 ## Key features

-* Auto capture cold start and service name as annotations, and responses or full exceptions as metadata
+* Auto-capturing cold start and service name as annotations, and responses or full exceptions as metadata.
-* Auto-disable when not running in AWS Lambda environment
+* Automatically tracing HTTP(S) clients and generating segments for each request.
-* Automatically trace HTTP(s) clients and generate segments for each request
+* Supporting tracing functions via decorators, middleware, and manual instrumentation.
-* Support tracing functions via decorators, middleware, and manual instrumentation
+* Supporting tracing AWS SDK v2 and v3 via AWS X-Ray SDK for Node.js.
-* Support tracing AWS SDK v2 and v3 via AWS X-Ray SDK for Node.js
+* Auto-disable tracing when not running in the Lambda environment.

 ![Tracer showcase](../media/tracer_utility_showcase.png)